How Our Program Works& how to apply for a service dog

-Application and $25 application fee are received by us and we contact you within 2 business days to set up a phone interview.
+Application and $50 fee are received by us and we contact you within 2 business days to set up a phone interview.

 Phone interview during which the whole program is explained in great detail from start to finish and we answer all the questions you may have.
-Afterwards we send you an information packet as well as a medical history form.
+Afterwards we send you an information packet and medical history form..

 3) Medical History Submission